Updated: May 28

 What's the take home message?

-Non-compliance and challenging behaviour are just a signal that a child is using to communicate that they are stuck or that they are having difficulty meeting an expectation.
-Seeing behaviour like this leads to greater understanding and connection with children and to more solutions to work with a child then decide for them or use power over them.
+Non-compliance and challenging behaviour are just the signal that a child uses to communicate that they are stuck or that they are having difficulty meeting an expectation.
+When behaviour is seen through this lense, it leads to (a) greater understanding and connection with your child, and (b) solutions that your child can be involved in generating (you collaborate with your child) rather than solutions that you have decided on as the adult (which may involve using power over your child).

 Keep this mind: "See a child differently...see a different child" - Dr. Stuart Shanker